Patient Care Technician

 Program Description

-The PCT program is a short-term career training followed by clinical practice.
+The Patient Care Technician program is a short-term career training followed by clinical practice.
 The curriculum combines face-to-face lectures, hands-on skill labs and independent online activities.
 The labs feature the Basic Life Support course for health care providers through the American Heart Association.

 By completing this program, you'll learn the skills to collaborate with nurses, physicians and other health care professionals to deliver quality care.
 You'll be equipped to perform a variety of essential tasks, including: